 - Describe the need for workplace inspections

-Participant’s manual, test, record of attendance, and wall certificate.
+Participant’s manual, test, a record of attendance, and wall certificate.

 Owners, managers, supervisors